adailey14/multireducer/README.md

 ### `multireducerWrapAction(action:Object, multireducerKey:string) : Object`

 Used to add the multireducerKey directly to an action object.
-Necessary for working with `thunk` middleware.
+Should only be necessary if you're doing something advanced.